Sharing national policing information for a safer community

 CrimTrac will enhance Australian policing and law enforcement, through the delivery of high-quality information services that meet the needs of the law enforcement community.

 CrimTrac is located in Dickson ACT.

 CrimTrac is responsible for the ongoing development of fingerprint and DNA information sharing technologies and their application in law enforcement.

 CrimTrac’s Police Reference Services enables the Australian police agencies to share policing information across Australia’s state and territory borders.

 CrimTrac is responsible for the ongoing delivery of the child offender register services and the development of technologies that support the management of child offenders and the investigation of child exploitation.

 CrimTrac’s National Police Checking Service provides employment screening and probity checks and is central to all national criminal history checks undertaken for employment related purposes in Australia.

 Applicants who are selected by CrimTrac from the Australian Government ICT Graduate Program will be provided with a wide range of immediate and ongoing benefits, including:

-A full range of the conditions associated with employment at CrimTrac can be found by accessing the CrimTrac Enterprise Agreement 2011-14
+A full range of the conditions associated with employment at CrimTrac can be found by accessing the CrimTrac Enterprise Agreement 2011-14 (PDF 1297KB)